jayshozie/ceng240/notes4newbies/W00-preliminary.md

 I use this line of questioning.

-Do I know what I'm doing, or what I should do?
+Do you know how to implement your idea?

-1. Yes:
+1. Yes: Do you know how to implement your idea?

-    1. Yes: Use it.
+    1. Yes: Do it.
-    2. No: Search for it in the documentation.
-Did I find what I'm looking for?
+    2. No: Search it in the docs.
+Did you find what you're looking for?

         1. Yes: Use it.
-        2. No: Search for it on the Internet.
-Did I find what I'm looking for in sites like [stackoverflow](https://stackoverflow.com) or any issue opened on a [GitHub](https://github.com) repository?
+        2. No: Search it on the Internet.
+Did you find what you're looking for in sites like [stackoverflow](https://stackoverflow.com) or any issue opened on a [GitHub](https://github.com) repository?